 Whilst studying drama in Dublin, Caitriona was scouted by an agent and spent several years working as a model for top fashion brands.
-After returning to acting, Caitriona was quickly cast in a number of films including ESCAPE PLAN, JJ Abrams’ feature SUPER 8 and NOW YOU SEE ME alongside Woody Harrelson and Mark Ruffalo.
-Most recently, Caitriona co-starred in the feature film MONEY MONSTER with George Clooney and Julia Roberts, directed by Jodie Foster.
-Caitriona continues to star in the series leading role of Claire in the Starz hit television series OUTLANDER - a role for which she has won many awards and accolades.
+After returning to acting, Caitriona was quickly cast in a number of films including Escape Plan, JJ Abrams’ feature Super 8 and Now You See Me alongside Woody Harrelson and Mark Ruffalo.
+Most recently, Caitriona co-starred in the feature film Money Monster with George Clooney and Julia Roberts, directed by Jodie Foster.
+Caitriona continues to star in the series leading role of Claire in the Starz hit television series Outlander, for which she has won two People's Choice Awards, two Saturn Awards, and an Irish Film and Television Award, and received four Golden Globe Award nominations for Best Actress in a Television Series – Drama.

 Gill became patron of World Child Cancer in 2008.
 Along with her husband, Geoff, she saw the immense need for improvement in care for children with cancer in developing countries after visiting Bangladesh.
 It was that visit which inspired Geoff to found World Child Cancer.
 You can read more about Geoff in the ‘Founder’ section of the website.